IDEO-coLAB/demo-energy-ev/README.md

 # demo-energy-ev
-Demo showing EV charging station availability, pricing, and time charged
+Demo showing EV charging station availability, pricing, and time charged.
+From fall 2016 energy sprint.

 To run it first clone this repo.